AI & Agents

 • Step 1: User commands !upload video.mp4.

-• Step 5: Fastio triggers a webhook notifying the bot the file is ready.
+• Step 5: The bot confirms the file with GET /current/activity/poll/{entityId}?wait=95&lastactivity={timestamp} or GET /current/events/search/.
 This pattern completely bypasses Discord's server limits, allowing your bot to handle HD video, raw datasets, or 3D models.

 Interface showing AI generated files ready for sharing